 Mink false eyelashes are an alternative to synthetic eyelash extensions or synthetic false lashes.
 Rather than being made of manmade fibers, these false eyelashes are made of natural fibers.
 They look more like real hair because they are real hair, making them one of the best ways to achieve a natural lash look.

-That said, not everyone likes the idea of wearing lashes that are made from the fur from an animal, particularly if they follow a vegan lifestyle.
+That said, not everyone likes the idea of wearing lashes that are made from the fur of an animal, particularly if they follow a vegan lifestyle.
 Luckily, there are other options out there that look just as good if it’s not your thing.
 And the best part?
 You can get both kinds of magnetic lashes from MoxieLash.

 What Is A Mink?